Skip to main content

 • Unvaccinated passengers travelling to Somaliland will require a negative COVID-19 PCR test, taken no more than 96 hours before travel.
 Passengers who do not have this evidence on arrival may be required to spend 14 days in quarantine at their own expense in government-approved facilities.

-• The above rules apply to all children under 18 years of age
+• The above rules also apply to children under 18 years of age.

 Safety and Security